Probable-Futures/docs/about-the-data.md

 The Probable Futures data and maps offer insight into this range of probable conditions for six warming scenarios: two that are now in the past, one that is probable in the coming years, and three that are possible but currently avoidable.
 More warming scenarios may be added to the Probable Futures data and maps in the future.

 Warming scenarios are typically measured and referred to in increments of global average temperature rise since pre-industrial times.
 Celsius is typically used as the unit.
 Changes in global average temperature of even 0.5°C represent substantially different climates.
 Thus, common units for warming scenarios are 1°C, 1.5°C, and 2°C. The Probable Futures warming scenarios include 0.5°C, 1°C, 1.5°C, 2°C, 2.5°C, and 3°C. These small-sounding numbers may appear incremental but every increase in global temperature has implications for local and regional weather, natural systems, and society.

-Before creating anything with Probable Futures data or maps, we strongly recommend reading all four volumes on [probablefutures.org](probablefutures.org/): Heat, Water, Land, and Onward.
-These four volumes are essential context for creating applications using Probable Futures data.
+## Examples of applications of the data

 Examples of how the data can be visualized as maps may be seen in the public maps application located at [probablefutures.org/maps](probablefutures.org/maps).